On the geometry of lift metrics and lift connections on the tangent bundle: Geometry of tangent bundle with twisted Sasaki metric

-Thus we get the following \begin{proposition} Let $(M,g)$ be a flat Riemannian manifold, let $\nabla$ be the Levi-Civita connection of $g$ and let $X$ be an infinitesimal affine transformation on $M$ with respect to $\nabla$.
-Then $X^h$ is an infinitesimal affine transformation on $TM$ with respect to $\nabla^h$ (and $\nabla^c$). \end{proposition}
+\begin{proposition} Let $\nabla$ be a flat torsion-free connection on $(M,g)$.
+Then $X^H$ is an infinitesimal affine transformation on $TM$ with respect to $\overset{H}{\nabla}$ if and only if $X$ is an infinitesimal affine transformation on $M$ with respect to $\nabla$. \end{proposition}